EDCD/EDDI/SpeechResponder/Help.md

 ### SpeechRate()

 This function allows you to dynamically adjust the rate of the spoken speech.
+This function uses SSML tags.

 SpeechRate() takes two mandatory arguments: the text to speak and the speech rate at which to speak it (legal values for the speech rate include "x-slow", "slow", "medium", "fast", "x-fast", or "default").